martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 #### Legislation

-Click Legislation link to open files in pdf format with the current laws that rule the public transport system.
+Click Legislation link to open pdf files and find the current laws that rule the public transport system.

-You will find the operation manual, integration system regulation and Transport Consortium member cities.
+You will find operation manual, integration system regulation and Transport Consortium member cities municipality regulation.
 &nbsp;

 &nbsp;

 #### Discussion Forum and Chatroom
-Other options such as Discussion Forums and Chatroom are important tools to reach a quick solution.
+Other options such as Discussion Forums and Chatroom are important tools to investigate and negociate solutions.
 &nbsp;

 &nbsp;